MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**E-Commerce Operator**|This field is activated, if sales are done through an e-commerce operator.|
     |**ARN No.**|Capture the Customer ARN No. only when GST registration number is not available.|

-## To set up GST in customer ship to addresses
+## To set up GST on customer ship to addresses

 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **Customers** > **Ship to Addresses**, and then choose the related link.